chandu-8/eeg-kan/README.md

-# Original version from authors
+# Current version with data and preprocessing